 2. The streets of America are not paved at all.

 It is worth noting that the family name survived the Ellis Island experience.
 Our tour guide taught us that this was the case more often than not; stories of immigration agents changing or even abbreviating immigrants' names turn out to be grossly exaggerated.
 Far more commonly, the immigrants changed their own names, later, as they--or their children--sought to assimilate into American culture.
-Here in America, my great grandfather Mendel became Emil and my great grandmother Taube became Tillie, but they remained Finkelstein.
+Here in America, my great grandfather Mendel became Emil and my great grandmother Toba became Tillie, but they remained Finkelstein.
 It was my grandfather, Joe, who shortened it to Fink, upon the advice of one of his professors while he was in rabbinical school.
-I have always found this humorous--was he worried that "Finkelstein" was just too Jewish a name for a rabbi?!
+I have always found this humorous.
+Was he worried that "Finkelstein" was just too Jewish a name for a rabbi?!

 Yet this, too, is part of the American Jewish story--and that of other immigrant groups as well.
 If name changes were not typically imposed by government officials, they were strongly suggested by historical times and circumstances.
 It was the age of the melting pot, and the new immigrants and their children dearly wished to fit in.
 My life--and my family's--provide dramatic proof of their success in that endeavor.
-Their efforts to Americanize, over time, succeeded wildly.
+Their efforts to Americanize succeeded wildly.
 I am the beneficiary of their labors, and I will always be grateful for the sacrifices that they made.

 Letters Floating Around Ellis Island